Huygens synchronisation of three clocks equidistant from each other: Analysis of the model

 \subsubsection{Diagonal heteroclinics}

-Finally, we now show that, $S^{o}$, the interior set of $S$, can be splitted in two subsets, $S_{U}$ and $S_{D}$, $U$ for up and $D$ for down, where the dynamics is again invariant.
+Finally, we now show that, $S^{o}$, the interior set of $S$, can be split in two subsets, $S_{U}$ and $S_{D}$, $U$ for up and $D$ for down, where the dynamics is again invariant.
 Consider now the set

 the diagonal of $S$ connecting $\left( 0,0\right) $ to $\left( 2\pi ,2\pi\right) $.
 The image of a point of $\Delta$ by $F$ is now